turingschool/curriculum/source/projects/headcount.markdown

 ##### `.dropout_rate_in_year(year)`

-This method take two parameters:
+This method takes one parameter:

 * `year` as an integer for any year reported in the data